-After complete screening of the opposum and kangaroo genomes, authors found ~8,000 and ~4,000 nested retroposon insertions, respectively.
-Then, the frequencies and time scales of SINEs (Short INterspersed Elements) were calculated (using TinT software) and 3 groups identified:
+After the complete screening of the opossum and kangaroo genomes, authors found ~8,000 and ~4,000 nested retroposon insertions, respectively.
+Then, the frequencies and time scales of SINEs (Short INterspersed Elements) were calculated (using TinT software).
+Three SINE groups are thus identified:

-Also, ~220,000 genomic loci containing retroposons were detected using three different strategies.
-After screening and experimental confirmation, a total of ~440 marsupial sequences were aligned and analyzed to reveal 53 informative markers.
+Also, three different strategies enabled the authors to identify ~220,000 genomic loci containing retroposons.
+After screening and experimental confirmation, the alignment and analysis of a total of ~440 marsupial sequences revealed 53 informative markers.
 Ten of those confirmed again the monophyly of marsupials.
 The other 43 phylogenetically informative retroposon markers provide significant support for most of the basal splits within marsupials.

-Furthermore, 13 of the original 53 markers were present in the South American Microbiotheria and the 4 Australasian orders but not in either Didelphimorphia or Paucituberculata: this significantly supports the monophyly of Australidelphia.
+Furthermore, 13 of the original 53 markers were present in the South American Microbiotheria and the four Australasian orders, but not in either Didelphimorphia or Paucituberculata.
+This observation significantly supports the monophyly of Australidelphia.
 The branch separating Australidelphia from Didelphimorphia and Paucituberculata is one of the strongest supported as well.
-Nevertheless, poor fossil record from South America, Antarctica, and Australia does not allow to assess Australidelphian early realtionships and biogeography.
+Nevertheless, the poor fossil record from South America, Antarctica, and Australia does not allow to assess Australidelphian early relationships and biogeography.

 Nilsson MA, Churakov G, Sommer M, Tran NV, Zemann A, Brosius J, & Schmitz J (2010).
 Tracking marsupial evolution using archaic genomic retroposon insertions.
 PLoS biology, 8 (7) PMID: 20668664